 my approach & Modalities

-I believe that every person’s experience is unique and valuable.
-As such, I hold you and your experiences with kindness, compassion, and unconditional positive regard.
-In my practice, you will receive cutting-edge treatment with a solutions-focused emphasis.
-I use hypnoanalysis, a highly effective, structured protocol to reveal and heal the roots of your problems.
-I also am trained in traditional talk therapies, specifically Cognitive Behavioral Therapy, Transactional Analysis, and Internal Family Systems.
+You bring a unique and valuable experience into my practice; my job is to facilitate and guide you as you self-discover.
+In my practice, you will receive cutting-edge treatment with a solutions-focused emphasis to unveil and heal the answers you already have within you.
+I use hypnoanalysis, a highly effective, structured protocol to reveal and heal the roots of your symptoms.
+I also am a classically trained therapist with training in Cognitive Behavioral Therapy, Transactional Analysis, and Internal Family Systems.

 While hypnosis is the most powerful tool for creating long-lasting change, talk therapy is certainly appropriate in some situations—sometimes just talking it out is necessary.